-- Any changes on the gas system must be carried out by an authorised specialist workshop. - > Even in the case of vehicles that are not registered, an inspection of the gas system is required.
+- Any changes on the gas system must be carried out by a certified expert for gas systems. - Even in the case of vehicles that are not registered, an inspection of the gas system is required.

 13.2 Inspection work

 Like any technical appliance, the vehicle must be inspected at regular intervals.